 Women who have mastitis may experience breast pain and may have a fever and feeling of being unwell.
 The pain is caused by swelling in the breast tissue.
 Other symptoms include:

 - swollen lymph node on same side as affected breast

 - lump in breast

-Severe infections may lead to pus-filled cysts called abscesses within the breast tissue.
+Severe but rare infections may lead to pus-filled cysts called abscesses within the breast tissue.
 Such cases may require a woman to temporarily stop breast-feeding and may sometimes even require surgery.

 Making the Diagnosis